-Four excellent lead performances, vividly evoked ambience and a masterfully sustained mood of quiet desperation mark pic as an impressive piece of work.
-Despite a couple of plot twists that strain credibility, debut feature by writer-director Paul Thomas Anderson has definite sleeper potential, but will need careful handling.
+Four excellent lead performances, vividly evoked ambience and a masterfully sustained mood of quiet desperation mark “Sydney” as an impressive piece of work.
+Despite a couple of plot twists that strain credibility, debut feature by writer-director Paul Thomas Anderson likely will generate favorable critical response.
+Pic has definite sleeper potential, but will need careful handling.

 Drama begins with John (John C. Reilly), tapped out after an unlucky run at the Reno gambling tables, broke and shivering outside a roadside diner.
 A courtly stranger, Sydney (Philip Baker Hall), happens by, brings the poor wretch to his feet and takes him inside for a cup of coffee.

 Sydney slowly gains the younger man’s confidence and offers to take him on as a protege.
 Despite his initial wariness, John is in no position to refuse the offer.
 They return to Reno, where Sydney, sounding at once paternal and cryptic, teaches John how to look and behave like a high roller.
 The lessons have an immediate payoff: John is offered a free hotel room by the casino management.